cicihou/6350/README.md

 # GetStockPrices
-Type in stock code and you could get the price of stock
+Type in a stock code and you could get its price

 # MyFavoriateFood
 A table view for food display